iNMR icon

 2. Integrals curves and negative contours.

-3. Marks and scale labels on the screen.
+3. Marks and scale labels on the screen (not when printing).

 4. Peak-picking digits and lines.